-- If respondent was not interested in participating in future research, a $15 payment and thank you letter is mailed 2.
+- If respondent was not interested in participating in future research, a $15 one-time payment and thank you letter is mailed.
 The letter includes the offer for other household members to join UAS, even if the primary respondent refuses.
 A form for the other household members to provide their contact information and a return envelope are included.

 - Households who log into the UAS web-site are asked to agree to an online consent before they take the first survey ("My Household").
 Households with at least one member who has answered "My Household" are considered UAS panel members.
-Respondents are reminded once again that other household members 18 and older are also eligible to become panel members.
+Household members who are 18 and older are also eligible to become panel members.
 The respondent's log-in page has a "other household member may be interested" button they may click on to enter the other household member's email address.
 This triggers an automatic email invitation to the other household member to become a UAS panel member.
-Participating household members get paid for the surveys they take at a rate of $20 per 30 minutes (and proportionately less if a survey is shorter).
-All UAS panel members receive a prepaid debit card, to which new money is added every month depending on how many surveys they have taken.

 - Household respondents who have agreed to become panel members, but next fail to log on to the UAS web-site, are contacted by email if we have their email address or mail if they refuse to give us their email.
 If they don't respond (or if their email address is not available/valid) they are contacted by phone (whenever possible) to encourage them to log on, and to offer help if there are any barriers to logging on (such as a user name and password that may have been lost).
 They are told once again they will receive $20 upon finishing the first brief survey ("My Household").